 Keynote presenters will include Dr. Michael Ungar (Canada Research Chair in Child, Family and Community Resilience at Dalhousie University) and Dr. Caroline Tait (Co-lead of First Peoples First Person, a national Indigenous research hub of the Canadian Depression Research and Intervention Network).
 To increase access and participation in knowledge exchange, the first evening of the conference will also feature a public talk about suicide prevention and awareness.
 This talk will draw in a larger and more diverse crowd.
 During the first day of the meetings, participants will engage in experiential learning activities led by community collaborators including a poverty simulation, a forced displacement exercise, and a blanket exercise.
-Each of these exercises respond to the shared interests of community stakeholders and represent the complexity and diversity of mental health experiences in the community of Brandon, where the event is being hosted, and the Prairies more broadly.
+Each of these exercises responds to the shared interests of community stakeholders and represent the complexity and diversity of mental health experiences in the community of Brandon, where the event is being hosted, and the Prairies more broadly.

 Visit the Guest Speakers page for more information.

 With a general theme of Mental Health on the Prairies: Social Justice, Vulnerability, and Resilience, the conference aims to dig deeper and open the conversation surrounding the factors that impact an individual’s mental health and the community’s collective mental health.
 Throughout the meeting, panels will be used to bring together stakeholder groups in a large group discussion with a focus on four conference sub-themes:

 The meeting will conclude with a World Café lunch where participants will discuss community challenges and solutions to mental health promotion and maintenance on the Prairies.
 Ultimately, the event will draw together the experts on the ground with academic experts across the country to share knowledge and engage in critical conversations about community-based mental health research and solutions.
 Visit the Program page for more information about the conference schedule.

 The deadline for abstracts and presentation outlines submission is now extended.
 Click the link Abstracts and Presentations for more details.

 More information and announcements will be posted on the conference website in the coming months along with program details and conference registration process.
 We are encouraging you to check the website regularly.